Sebastian Holzhuber is a visual artist born in Vienna.

 I am fascinated by beauty.
 So I understand the healing process, which people in the New Rituals experience, as an ode to beauty.

 Through the rituals one can get more connection with one’s own nature, which in my opinion is pure, original, sensual and creative.
 In the process to ones true essence, longing and trust are keywords.
-Equally important elements in this empowerment and liberation rituals are playfulness and humor.
+Equally important elements in this empowerment and liberation rituals are playfulness and humor, intimacy and closeness.

 He knows his way with the images of the soul